 Brain and Cognition

-The Utah State Brain and Cognition PhD Program offers students the opportunity to gain an education with a specialization in cognition and brain.
+The Utah State Brain and Cognition PhD specialization offers students the opportunity to gain a PhD in psychoogy with a specialization in cognition and brain.
 The program is home to highly qualified faculty with varied interests including cognitive development, multisensory processing, and neuropsychiatric disorders.
 Students receive extensive training in brain and cognition, from basic neurological processes to psychological disorders, and related disciplines.

 Cognition and Instruction | Cognitive Neuroscience | Advanced Developmental Psychology